Enalean/tuleap-documentation-en/languages/en/user-guide/code-versioning/gitlab.rst

 You can use a personal or project access token.
 The token will be used to manage integration of GitLab repository in Tuleap, and to write comments automatically on GitLab commit or merge requests.

+With a project access token, you can only integrate the GitLab repository which provides the project access token.
+With a personal access token, you can integrate all repositories which you maintain.
+Don't forget that comments will be added automatically on GitLab commits and merge requests.
+These comments will be written with the access token, so if you provide a personal access token, the user providing this token will be displayed next to comments.

 .. note::